computerscienceiscool/computerscienceiscool/README.md

 - **GitHub:** [computerscienceiscool](https://github.com/computerscienceiscool)

 ### 🌱 I’m currently learning:
-- Improving Git and Linux skills while learning GoLang.
+- Improving Git and Linux while programming in GoLang.
+- Privacy and AI regulations
+- Privacy and AI governance frameworks
 - Six Sigma
 - Advanced data mining techniques and enhancing my machine learning models for better predictive analysis.

 ### 💬 Ask me about:
 - Data Analytics using Python.
+- Privacy regulations.
-- Data Visualization with Power BI and Tableau.
+- Data Visualization.
 - Contributing to GitHub repositories, particularly in documentation.

 ### 🤔 What I am looking for:
-If you have a short-term project related to data analytics, machine learning, or information security, and need an extra set of eyes, feel free to reach out.
+If you have a short-term project related to data analytics, machine learning, or privacy, and need an extra set of eyes, feel free to reach out.
 I enjoy collaborating and contributing to meaningful projects.

 ### 📄 Certifications:
 - Microsoft Certified: Azure AI Fundamentals